Webhooks

 • Response

-*As you send email via Mailtrap both SMTP & API respond with that ID so your system can record it and match all other events, as Webhooks also have that ID.
+*As you send an email via Mailtrap, both SMTP & API respond with that ID so your system can record it and match all other events, as Webhooks also have that ID.

 With SMTP, the response is as follows: